College of Graduate Studies

 - No. Applicants are reviewed based on their research experiences, GPA, MCAT and recommendations.

 - We receive close to 200 applications per year, we interview approximately 50-60 students and admit 6-8 per year.

 - If applicants are interested in applying for the MD only program, they must notify the College of Medicine Admissions office.
 These applications will be reviewed separately from the MSTP.

-- Once the AMCAS application and the letters of recommendation are received by our office, they are reviewed by the Admissions Committee.
-Applicants who are considered competitive in our applicant pool will receive an invitation by email to submit a supplemental application to the program.
-Once the supplemental application has been received, the Admissions Committee will review the completed packet to decide whether to invite the applicant for an interview or place on the wait list.
+- Once the AMCAS application, letters of recommendation and the supplemental application are received by our office, the Admissions Committee will review the completed packet to decide whether to invite the applicant for an interview or place on the wait list.

 Following the interview, the Admissions Committee meets monthly to review the evaluation of the applicants interviews.
 As we have a rolling admissions process, many students are placed on the wait list until the end of the interview season when they are all reviewed together.